Wednesday, February 25, 2026

 These were favorites of mine in young adulthood, though they can feel a little dated now.
 Campbell was a great storyteller with a strong interest in comparative mythology.
 He saw myths as sources of poetic insight about history, humanity, and morality—insights that evaporate if you insist on literalism.

-11. Works reviewing controlled studies on paranormal claims (psychic ability, ghosts, etc.).
+16. Works reviewing controlled studies on paranormal claims—psychic ability, ghosts, miracles, and related subjects.

 The fairest claim here is not that every study has always been negative, but that after decades of investigation, paranormal claims have not produced a robust, reliably replicable body of evidence.
-Many “hits” are better explained by coincidence, selection effects (remembering hits and forgetting misses), motivated interpretation, and the cognitive biases that flourish in emotionally charged settings.
-A well-known meta-analytic critique of the ganzfeld ESP literature concluded that it did not offer a replicable demonstration of psi.
+Many “hits” are better explained by coincidence, selection effects, remembering the hits and forgetting the misses, motivated interpretation, and the cognitive biases that flourish in emotionally charged settings.

-12. Books about evolutionary psychology, such as Spent by Geoffrey Miller.
-(See my review: Garth Kroeker: Spent…)
+17. Books about evolutionary psychology, such as Spent, by Geoffrey Miller.

-Useful for thinking about status, mating displays, consumption, and the ways our evolved social psychology can drive behavior that we dress up in “rational” language after the fact.
+Useful for thinking about status, mating displays, consumption, and the ways our evolved social psychology can drive behaviour that we later dress up in rational language.
+Human beings are very good at post hoc moralizing and self-justification.
+Religion often provides an especially elegant vocabulary for motives that are much more ancient and much less noble than they appear on the surface.

 A caution: as with many polarized topics, there are also plenty of apologists—sometimes persuasive, sometimes contemptuous of contrary evidence—who can reproduce the very dynamics they claim to be rising above.

-14. Astronomy Today (intro astronomy textbook) and other good introductory astronomy texts.
+19. Astronomy Today and other good introductory astronomy texts.

-An intro textbook about astronomy is genuinely thrilling—even just aesthetically (nebulae and galaxies are beautiful).
+An introductory astronomy textbook is genuinely thrilling—even just aesthetically.
 I think everyone should understand how planets, stars, and galaxies form, what they are made of, the time scales involved, and the astonishing reasoning that has helped us understand the universe.

 Tuesday, February 24, 2026